mzocchi/econometrics/lab1-OLS.md

 **B. Codes for linear regression and saving estimates, residuals, & predicted values**
 * The common command for OLS regression is *reg* ("regression"), which is followed by the dependent variable then independent variables. reg chd cal-wine
 * *Est* ("estimates") is a post-estimation command, meaning that you must run a model before using this command.
-Here, we want to save the estimates of the regression model we previously ran under the name “m1”. est store m1
+Here, we want to save the estimates of the regression model we previously ran under the name “m1”.
+    est store m1
 * Obtain & label the residuals for the observations that are used in the regression model.
 The residuals will be important for testing OLS assumptions later.
-We restrict this prediction to only observations used in the current model, as indicated by the e(sample) option.
+We restrict this prediction to only observations used in the current model, as indicated by the *e(sample)* option.
     predict r if e(sample), resid
     label var r “residuals”
 * Obtain & label the standardized residuals for the observations that are used in the regression model.
 We obtain the standardized residuals by dividing them by the standard error.
 Standardization sets the mean of the residuals at zero and standard deviation at 1.0.
 Thus, if the distribution of the residuals is normal, then we can expect that 95% of the residuals fall between two standard deviations of the mean on both sides.
 Likewise, we expect that approximately 5% of the residuals will be beyond this region.
     predict rstd if e(sample), rstandard
+* Obtain & label predicted values of the dependent variable (chd)
+    predict yhat
+    label var yhat "predicted values of Chd from m1"

+### Objective 2: Check OLS Assumptions
+**Assumption 1: Linearity (linear in parameters):**
+* If there is only one predictor, we can use a scatterplot to detect if the relationship between X1 and Y is linear.
+We can use the *lfit* command to show a linear fit.
+Adding a lowess (locally weighted scatterplot smoothing) curve can help us detect for nonlinearity.
+    twoway (scatter chd cal) (lfit chd cal) (lowess chd cal)
+* If we are interested in testing the linearity of a multivariate regression (more than one independent variables), we would plot the standardized residuals against each of the independent variables in the model.
+Ideally, we want to see a random scatter of points.
+If the scatter plot shows a nonlinear pattern, then there is a problem of nonlinearity.
+Some of the graphs from Stata output indicate nonlinearity, which may be due to influential points.
+    scatter rstd cal
+    scatter rstd unemp